-Increased demand from thirsty beer lovers calls for another expansion.
+In February 2013, we debut a brand new logo.
+Then increased demand from thirsty beer lovers calls for another expansion.
 In June 2013, we add 7,632 square feet of cellar space with twelve 600-barrel fermentation vessels, increasing our production capacity to 240,000 barrels a year.
 Summit also buys property next to the brewery, unfurling plans for our first-ever canning operation.

 Summit wins Silver at the 2013 Great American Beer Festival® for our original British-style India Pale Ale (soon to be called True Brit IPA) in the Extra Special Bitter category.
 We also unveil Meridian Session Ale and Rebellion Stout from the Union Series, a new series featuring the latest hop and malt varieties from around the world.
 And the Unchained Series keeps rolling with 100% Organic Ale, Another IPA and Bière de Garde.

 Summit proudly receives the Minnesota Keystone award from the Minneapolis Regional Chamber of Commerce, recognizing companies donating at least 2 percent of their pre-tax earnings to their local community.
 We are also honored to receive the Minnesota Restaurant Associations Allied Partner of the Year award.
 Cheers!

 Working with local design firm Duffy & Partners, Summit unveils new packaging.
 “Innovation is part of our DNA,” says founder Mark Stutrud.
 “This change reflects our creativity, celebrates our commitment to the values of local craft brewing, and honors the community we come from.”